 - Why is flat roof insurance more expensive?

-- How do insurers define flat roofs?
+- How do insurers define a flat roof?

 - How do I know if I can get flat roof home insurance?